What Is Agile Methodology, A Guide For Leaders

 - Sustainable pace

-The Crystal family focuses on the realization that each project has unique characteristics, therefore, the policies and practices must be custom-tailored to accommodate these features.
+The Crystal family focuses on the realization that each product has unique characteristics, therefore, the policies and practices must be custom-tailored to accommodate these features.

 The Crystal method has several essential tenets including: